-When responding to an event, the team might want or feel obligated to share indicators of compromise (IoC) with other entities.
-IoCs are artifacts unique to the cybersecurity incident that are identified on devices in the organization's network and, if observed elsewhere, may indicate another cybersecurity incident.
+When responding to an event, the team might want or feel obligated to share indicators of compromise (IoCs) with other entities.
+IoCs are artifacts unique to the cybersecurity incident that are identified on devices in the organization's network and, if observed elsewhere (either internally or in another organization), may indicate the further spread of a cybersecurity incident.
 IoCs could include firewall logs showing that a system beaconed out to a suspicious network address, unique registry changes on an operating system, or characteristics of possible malicious files.